Scott Kuggeleijn

-Scott Kuggeleijn (born 3 January 1992) is a New Zealand international cricketer.
+Scott Christopher Kuggeleijn (born 3 January 1992) is a New Zealand international cricketer.
 He plays first-class cricket for Northern Districts.

 Domestic and T20 career

 In the 2016–17 Ford Trophy, Kuggeleijn took the most wickets in the tournament, with seventeen dismissals in nine matches.
 In June 2018, he was awarded a contract with Northern Districts for the 2018–19 season.
-In March 2019, he was called up to the Chennai Super Kings as a replacement for injured South Africa's Lungi Ngidi in the 2019 Indian Premier League (IPL).
-On 27 April 2021, he was signed by the Royal Challengers Bangalore as a replacement for Kane Richardson during the 2021 Indian Premier League.
+In March 2019, he played for Chennai Super Kings as an injury replacement during the 2019 Indian Premier League.
+In 2021, he signed for Royal Challengers Bangalore, again as an injury replacement, but did not play a match for the side.
+In 2024, he played inaugural season of Nepal Premier League for Sudurpaschim Royals and finished the season as highest wicket taker of tournament.

 International career

 In April 2017, he was named in New Zealand's One Day International (ODI) squad for the 2017 Ireland Tri-Nation Series.
 He made his ODI debut for New Zealand against Ireland on 14 May 2017.
 He scored 11 runs in the match and dismissed William Porterfield for his first ODI wicket.

 In January 2019, he was named in New Zealand's Twenty20 International (T20I) squad for the one-off T20I against Sri Lanka.
 He made his T20I debut in that match against Sri Lanka on 11 January 2019.

 In February 2023, he was named in New Zealand's Test squad for their series against England.
 He made his Test debut on 16 February 2023, for New Zealand against England.